dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 ## Local Settings:

-HAB Speaker needs some local settings in order to work:
+HABSpeaker needs some local settings in order to work:

 * **SpeakerId** - This is the id that identifies your speaker against the server, will be part of the thing id.
 * **OH Url** - Your openHAB server url. (only displays on desktop/mobile)